syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 ---
 layout: post
-title: Header in WinUI Chart control | Syncfusion
+title: Header in WinUI Chart control | Syncfusion®
-description: Learn here all about title with Syncfusion WinUI Chart (SfCircularChart) control and its customization.
+description: Learn here all about title with Syncfusion® WinUI Chart (SfCircularChart) control and its customization.
 platform: WinUI
 control: SfCircularChart
 documentation: ug